 If you are unable to work due to a serious accident or illness, you may well be entitled to a TPD Insurance claim.
 If you find yourself in this position do not hesitate to contact us for an obligation free initial assessment of your claim.
 Not only will you enjoy peace of mind that your TPD Insurance claim is in the hands of experienced professionals, we will be able to guide you step by step through the claims process to ensure you receive the maximum level of compensation you deserve.
 Click here to find out more about our claims process.

-For your obligation free assessment, call us on 1300 665 356.
+For your obligation free assessment on regarding claiming TPD Insurance, call us on 1300 665 356.
 Take a step towards a more secure future.
 You’ve got nothing to lose!

 *Please note that every product has different definitions regarding the criteria for a claim, we will be able to advise you on the likelihood of your claim being successful after our initial consultation.